 Autopsy Question #1: Order of Ligatures

-Compared to photos from the scene, Dr. Nguyen switched the order of the ligatures during Carver's trial possibly because the ligatures had shifted during transport of the body.
+Compared to photos from the scene, it is possible that Dr. Nguyen may have switched the order of the ligatures during his testimony for Carver's trial, although it is also possible the ligatures may have shifted during transport of the body.
 He did not visit the scene of death, although he did say he had viewed photos of the positioning of the legs and hands.

 There were three ligatures present upon my examination.
 The first ligature that was tied was a length of black cord which I feel was consistent with the drawstring from the victim’s hooded sweatshirt and that ligature was wrapped twice around the decedent’s neck very tightly (page 314).

 Defense attorney Brent Ratchford cross-examined Dr. Nguyen about the order of the ligatures, as follows: